ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 ## Configure IP Routing and secure enclosure
 {: #vra_setup}

-When the VRA configuration is committed, only the running configuration is changed.
-It does not change the configuration used at boot time.
-If access is lost to the VRA due to a configuration change, rebooting the VRA from the {{site.data.keyword.Bluemix_notm}} dashboard will return the VRA to the previous save of the boot configuration file.
-This saved configuration could be from some time previously.
+When the VRA configuration is committed, the running configuration is changed and the changes are automatically saved to the startup configuration.

-Only save the configuration to the default system configuration file when you are satisfied that the changes perform the desired effect and do not affect operation or access to the VRA.

 If it is desired to return to a previous working configuration, by default the last 20 commit points can be viewed, compared or restored.
 See the [Vyatta Network OS Basic System Configuration Guide](https://{DomainName}/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-supplemental-vra-documentation#supplemental-vra-documentation) for more details of committing and saving the configuration.
    ```bash